oktadev/okta-blog/_source/_posts/2020-09-16-ant-design-react-app.md

 image: blog/featured/okta-react-skew.jpg
 type: conversion
 changelog:
-- 2021-04-13: Updated to streamline setup with the Okta CLI and add to screenshots.
-See [okta-blog#2324343]() to see what changed.
+- 2021-04-13: Updated to streamline setup with the Okta CLI and add to add screenshots. [okta-blog#706](https://github.com/oktadeveloper/okta-blog/pull/706) shows what changed.
 ---

 For years the go-to HTML/CSS framework of choice for developers was Bootstrap.
 A new contender has appeared in the form of Ant Design.
 Ant should feel familiar to veteran developers but it's built on new principles.
 Their [site](https://ant.design/) spends a good amount of effort distinguishing between good and bad design.
 There is an emphasis on clarity and meaning.
 Ant Design is heavily based on psychological principles to anticipate—and be customized for—user behavior.